Elias Dummer: Songwriting

 Dummer's career began as a songwriter, with songs like "Honestly" and "Do You Hear The Sound" released under Spring Hill Worship in 2005.
 With his band Elias, he wrote "Faithful Forever" winning a Covenant Award in 2008.
 In addition to his releases as a solo artist, Elias, and with The City Harmonic, Dummer has contributed to a number of projects for other artists.
-Dummer has written with Building 429 Newsong, Zealand Worship, Big Daddy Weave, Dan Bremnes, and Todd Smith.
+Dummer has written with Building 429, Newsong, Zealand Worship, Big Daddy Weave, Dan Bremnes, and Todd Smith.

 Writing

 Dummer has contributed to Huffington Post and ChurchLeaders.com on faith and culture.
+In 2023, Dummer also co-founded and contributed to a research project called Worship Leader Research in conjunction with Baylor University, Belmont University, and Southern Wesleyan University.
+The findings of this research have been featured by Christianity Today, The Washington Post, Sing! — The Center for Congregational Song, The Roys Report, and The Holy Post.

 Recognition

-As a solo artist and as the founding member of The City Harmonic, Dummer has received a Juno Award (and two additional nominations), 12 Covenant Awards (with 26 more nominations), and a Dove Awards nomination.
+As a solo artist and as the founding member of The City Harmonic, Dummer has received a Juno Award (and 2 additional nominations), 15 Covenant Awards (with 26 more nominations), and a Dove Awards nomination.

+In September 2023, Dummer was featured in the Hearn Innovator Series at Baylor University.

 Personal life

-Dummer and his wife Meaghan have five children.
+Dummer and his wife Meaghan have five children and live in Hamilton, Ontario, Canada after living near Nashville for almost ten years.
 Together with Travis Garner, they helped to plant The Village Nashville in 2016, a church in Nolensville, Tennessee.

+Business

+In addition to music, Elias Dummer has multiple successful businesses, including Rockfirm Marketing, Crown & Press, and Square Foot Show.